Demonick99/amd-to-common/README.md

-amd-to-common
+amd-to-common-fb
 =============

 Convert requireJS AMD style defines to requireJS commonJS style defines.

 Install

-    npm install -g amd-to-common
+    npm install -g amd-to-common-fb

 Usage:

-    amd-to-common [file/directory/glob] [--exclude=]
+    amd-to-common-fb [file/directory/glob] [--exclude=]

 Important: This /will/ rewrite your files.
-Please make sure they are checked in to some kind of source control before running amd-to-common.
+Please make sure they are checked in to some kind of source control before running amd-to-common-fb.

 # What does it do?